Efficiency of Self-Adjusting Heaps: Analysis of Multipass Pairing Heaps

+The remaining possibility is that $vx$ is real.
+Let $uv$ be the winner link of $vx$.
+If $uv$ is a pass-1, pass-2, or pass-3 deletion link, then $vx$ is primary and we charge the three or four links to $vx$.
+The total charge incurred is at most $4$ per primary link.
+Otherwise, we charge the three or four links to $uv$, which is either an insertion link, a decrease-key link, or a deletion link that occurs after pass 3 of a delete-min.
+Since $v$ only wins one pass-2 link (namely $vx$), $uv$ is charged only once in this way.
+The total charge is at most $4$ per insertion of a temporary node plus $4$ per decrease-key plus $4d/8$, since the number of deletion links occurring after pass 3 of a delete-min is at most $d/8$ by Lemma~\ref{L:few-pass-i-links}.

+In each delete-min, there are at most two links that are not associated with a group.
+We charge such non-associated links to the insertion of the node deleted by the delete-min, which is temporary.
+The total charge incurred in this way is at most two per insertion of a temporary node.

+Adding our bounds on charges, we find that the total charge, which equals $d$, is at most $10$ per insertion plus $8$ per decrease-key plus $4$ per primary link plus $d/2$.
+The lemma follows. \end{proof}

+Our bounds on primary links will include small additive terms in $d$, the total number of deletion links.
+To handle such terms, we restate Lemma~\ref{L:primary-links} as follows:

+\begin{corollary} In any sequence of multipass pairing heap operations starting with no heaps, $d$ is at most $(64/3)\max\{0, p-3d/64\}$ plus $80$ per insertion plus $64$ per decrease-key. \end{corollary} \begin{proof} We consider two cases.
+If $p < 3d/32$, then by Lemma~\ref{L:primary-links} $d$ is at most $3d/4$ plus $20$ per insertion plus $16$ per decrease-key, which implies that $d$ is at most $80$ per insertion plus $64$ per decrease-key.
+If on the other hand $p \geq 3d/32$, then $(64/3)p \geq 2d$, which implies $d \leq (64/3)(p-3d/64)$.
+Adding the bounds for the two cases gives the corollary. \end{proof}

+\begin{remark} This proof and subsequent ones do not minimize the constant factors, they only establish that appropriate constant factors exist. \end{remark}

+Our third and final result of this section is that link ranks are non-negative.
+Let us recall the definitions from Section~\ref{S:terminology} that are relevant to this result, and in the process provide the complete definition of masses in a multipass pairing heap.

+Let $w$ be a temporary node.
+The \emph{real subtree} of $w$ is the partial subtree induced by the set of descendants of $w$ (including $w$) that are connected to $w$ by a path of real links.
+The \emph{size} $w.s$ of $w$ is the number of nodes in its real subtree.

-In a multipass pairing heap, we call a left or right link a \emph{pairing link}.
-We define the mass of a root during a delete-min to be the sum of its size and the sizes of all roots to its right on the root list, with one exception: Just before a root $w$ loses a real right link to its left neighbor $v$, the mass of $w$ \emph{steps up} to the mass of $v$ just after the link.
-Step-ups guarantee that all shifted link ranks are non-negative, as we now prove:
+The \emph{mass} $w.m$ of $w$ depends on whether $w$ is a child or a root, and if a root whether it is a root in the middle of a deletion.
+If $w$ is a phantom child or a root not in the middle of a deletion, its mass is its size.
+If $w$ is a real child of a node $v$, its mass is the size of $v$ just after link $vw$ was done.
+This is the sum of the sizes of $v$ and $w$ just before the link was done.
+If $w$ is a root in the middle of a delete-min, its mass is the sum of its size and those of all the temporary roots to its right on the root list, \emph{with the following exception}: Just before a root $w$ loses a real right link to the root $v$ to its left on the root list, the mass of $w$ \emph{steps up} to the mass of $v$ (which is the same before and after the link).